 This absolutely stunning recipe comes from Rachel Khoo’s Kitchen Notebook: Cosmopolitan Cook – her brand new and original TV series which starts on the 24th of June on BBC Lifestyle channel.
 Rachel travels to a few interesting cosmopolitan destinations in seek of culinary inspiration.
 As a big fan of armchair travel TV mingled with food, I cant wait to see what she comes up with when visiting places like Istanbul, Stockholm and the Amalfi Coast.

-You can follow Rachel along all her creative and culinary endeavours on her stunning website RachelKhoo.com
+You can follow Rachel along with all her creative and culinary endeavours on her stunning website RachelKhoo.com

 I am smitten with this recipe.
-Phyllo pastry, goats cheese and thyme are among my favouirite ingredients.
+Phyllo pastry, goats cheese and thyme are among my favourite ingredients.
 I loved these with an extra drizzle of honey at the end.
-Dont be shy with it.
+Don’t be shy about it.
 Rachel serves them with a winter salad which sounds lovely and it is included with her recipe.

 Recipe – Rachel Khoo – Cosmopolitan CookPrint